Loafiat/GorillaCosmeticsReborn/README.md

 - Network support
 - Action Based animations.
 - [GorillaShirts](https://www.github.com/developer9998/GorillaShirts) integration
+- [BananaOS](https://github.com/HuskyGT/Banana-OS) server integration for cosmetic downloading and dynamic downloading of (WHITELISTED) cosmetics if you don't have them.
 - Custom implementation of EVERY cosmetic type in the game

 Done so far: